claudiabdm/familyme-app/README.md

 ```

 ## Run
-You will need to start gulp by using the following command.
+You will need to start gulp by using the following command:
 ```
 npm start
 ```